 About El Jadida

-In addition to the attractive beaches on the coast to the south and north of El Jadida, Azemmour is the former capital of the Doukkala region, located at the mouth of the Oum Errabia river, which is renowned for its shad (cousin of the sardine).
-Boulâouane is a famous wine-making region, you will find the imposing rectangular kasbah of Boulâouane.
-Constructed in 1710 by Moulay Ismaïl, it has seven bastions, crenellated walls and a tall square tower.
+In addition to the attractive beaches on the coast to the south and north of El Jadida, Azemmour is the former capital of the Doukkala region, located at the mouth of the Oum Errabia river, which is renowned for its shad (a cousin of the sardine).
+Boulâouane is a famous wine-making region where you will find the imposing rectangular kasbah, constructed in 1710 by Moulay Ismaïl, it has seven bastions, crenellated walls and a tall square tower.

 Calm seas allow all water sports to be enjoyed safely, ranging from windsurfing & water-skiing through to jet-skiing; except for Sidi Bouzid, which is a globally recognized surfing spot.
 This environment is also perfect for learning to sail small boats, there is a school in the fishing port of El Jadida.
 Along the beaches or in the forests, horse-riding is very popular as it is particularly enjoyed in the region.
 Furthermore, the town is home to one of the country's five national stud farms and every October there is a horse show in the Lalla Malika hippodrome.
 Golf courses here are set in superb countryside, for example, the El Jadida Royal Golf Club has a sumptuous 18-hole course set in countryside which varies between scented pine forests and open land overlooking the ocean.